Alcohol Addiction Counselling

 Alcohol Addiction Counselling: In addition to coaching, our compassionate counsellors, also with lived experience in recovery, create a safe and non-judgmental space for you to explore the underlying emotional, psychological, and social factors that contribute to your addiction.
 Through individual therapy, we help you develop healthy coping mechanisms, heal past traumas, and address any co-occurring mental health issues, paving the way for lasting emotional sobriety.

-Ultimately, by combining coaching with specialized alcohol addiction counselling, The Freedom Room addresses the physical, emotional, and psychological aspects of recovery.
+Ultimately, by combining coaching with specialised alcohol addiction counselling, The Freedom Room addresses the physical, emotional, and psychological aspects of recovery.
 This holistic approach empowers you to rebuild your life, rediscover your passions, and create a future free from the grip of addiction.

 Alcohol Recovery Coaches: